 Child on child abuse, will always be taken seriously and swiftly acted upon, under the appropriate policy e.g., safeguarding, behaviour, bullying and a risk assessment completed as required.
-Students will be encouraged to report any concerns freely.
-There is a children's safeguarding board available to all children and posters in classrooms.
+Students will be encouraged to report any concerns freely to class teachers/DSLs.
+This is reiterated in assemblies and through the pupil noticeboard and child friendly leaflets.